 Seek positive influences and discontinue negative influences

 Inspiration is that fantastic sensation that makes us feel determined and triumphant.
-It’s the essential component for inner strength, helping us move forward despite obstacles.
+It’s the essential component of inner strength, helping us move forward despite obstacles.

 Spend more time with positive people and less time with negative people.
 We naturally take on the attitudes, values, and behaviors of the people we’re around most.
 Optimistic people tend to increase the energy of those around them, while toxic people tend to be draining.